samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 A Line is an [area of effect](#AreaofEffect) that extends from a point of origin in a straight path along its length and covers an area defined by its width.
 The effect that creates a Line specifies its length and width.

-A Line’s point of origin isn’t included in the area of effect unless its creator decides otherwise.
+A Line's point of origin isn't included in the area of effect unless its creator decides otherwise.

 ---